Our 2017 Laboratory protocol for maintaining large quantities (> 10 TB) of experimental data

 Verify the backup

 After the first backup (and every so often afterwards), it is a good idea to check the backup to make sure that it is happening correctly.
 Right now I just spot-check files, but a much smarter method would involve selecting random files (or even entire directories) and comparing their md5 hashes.
-I do not yet have a batch script that will do this step.
+We have a buggy script that does this step, but it’s not reliable enough to share yet.

 My current SOP for data backup